Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 Our staff team can collect you from either London Heathrow Airport or Kings Cross Railway station.
 Alternatively, if it suits you best, you can choose to arrive directly at the accommodation.

-After getting settled into your room, we’ll have a welcome briefing followed by a meal together at a restaurant close by.
+After getting settled into your room, we’ll have a welcome briefing, after which we will have our first meal together.

 After you have enrolled on our medical courses, you’ll gain access to your Premed Portal webpage, where you can read more extensive project notes and also let us know how you would like to meet up with the team.